Search for other courses here

 Course frequency: Each spring and autumn

 Topics that are addressed in this course: Descriptive statistics.
 Basic probability, conditional probability, discrete and continuous variables, expectation and variance.
+Binomial distribution and normal distribution.
 Covariance, correlation, and independence.
 Estimation, confidence intervals, and hypothesis testing.
 Z-tests, T-tests and non-parametric test.
 Simple linear regression.
 One-way analysis of variance.
 Chi square tests.
 Application of simple statistical software (R).

 KNOWLEDGE: The students will learn the basic concepts in probability theory and statistics.
 They will get familiar with the assumptions and the applications of the most commonly used statistical methods applied in science and everyday life.